Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Permalink Monitoring in AIOSEO

-Aside from tracking 404 errors, the AIOSEO redirect manager also comes with permalink monitoring.
-This means if you delete a page on your site, or change the URL of any blog post, then it will automatically notify you to set up a redirect.
+Aside from tracking 404 errors, the AIOSEO Redirect Manager also comes with permalink monitoring.
+This means that if you delete a page on your site, or change the URL of any blog post, then AIOSEO will automatically notify you to set up a redirect.

 In some cases, AIOSEO can even set up the proper 301 redirects for you without any effort.

-Bonus Tip: Setting Up Faster 301 Redirects in WordPress With AIOSEO
+Bonus Tip: Set Up Faster 301 Redirects in WordPress With AIOSEO

 AIOSEO Server Level Redirects